rahul003/hudl/README.md

 The command can also be controlled such as to specify arguments, just pass the command after all named options.

 `-v` : Verbose mode, prints the IP of each node on which a command will be executed along with the commands to be executed

+`-q`: Quiet mode for rsync.
+Suppress non error messages from rsync when using verbose mode.
+When not in verbose mode, this has no effect.

 ## Installation